maxprodigy/Calculus-Assignment-PLD-2-/README.md

 ```

 ### Task 2: Test the Derivative Function
-The derivative function is tested with an equation that has at least two minima and two maxima.
+The derivative function is tested with an equation with at least two minima and two maxima.

 ```python
 import sympy as sp